port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 <img src="/img/guides/IncidentioServiceCatalog.png" border="1px" />

-With this integration in place, you’ll have real-time access to your Port services within Incident IO, streamlining your incident response and management processes.
+With this integration in place, you’ll have real-time access to your Port services within incident.io, streamlining your incident response and management processes.

 ## Limitations

+While the guide enables you to sync service entities from Port to Incident IO, there are a few limitations to keep in mind:
+- Port properties such as aggregated and mirror properties cannot be directly synced to incident.io
-Incident IO can ingest up to **50,000 catalog items**.
-If your Port service entities exceed this limit, you may need to ensure all necessary services are ingested properly without hitting the limit.
+- Incident IO can currently ingest up to **50,000 catalog items**, so keep this limit in mind when scaling your service catalog.